 e.
 Government Relations: The Government Relations Committee shall monitor legislative activity at both the state and national levels and maintain a communication network to inform Association members.
 This committee shall also educate the membership as to effective contact with legislators when deemed appropriate.

 f.
-Human Relations TheHuman Relations Committee shall provide leadership in promoting awareness, sensitivity, and appreciation of human differences and shall promote applications and admissions of a diverse population.
+Inclusion, Access, and Success: The Inclusion, Access, and Success Committee shall provide leadership in promoting awareness, sensitivity, and appreciation of human differences and shall promote applications and admissions of a diverse population.
 The IAS Committee shall solicit nominations and select the recipients of the Human Relations Service Award.

 g.
 Membership: The Membership Committee shall maintain current membership records, coordinate new membership efforts, and encourage timely communication among the membership.